pixhawk/Hardware/README.md

 Pixhawk standards are developed in a weekly public developer call.

-The call is shown in the [Dronecode calendar](https://www.dronecode.org/calendar/) as: *Pixhawk Hardware Standards Weekly Call*
+The call is shown in the [Dronecode calendar](https://www.dronecode.org/calendar/) as: *Pixhawk Hardware Standards Weekly Call* (all call details are in the entry).

-> **Tip** Details for joining the call are provided in the dronecode calendar entry.

 <span id="licensing"></span>